Executive Vice President & General Counsel

 Howe is an accomplished leader who has demonstrated solid ethics and integrity throughout his nearly 35 years of experience advising and representing clients (including Leidos) in government contracts litigation, investigations, and bid protests as well as in M&A and private equity transactions.
 His experience includes the aerospace, defense, intelligence, and government services sectors.

 Before joining Fried Frank, Howe was the senior vice president and general counsel at TASC, a leading aerospace and defense company.
 In this position, he oversaw the company's legal affairs, corporate development and M&A, ethics and compliance programs, government relations, and security.
 Previously, he was owner and principal of InSequitur LLC, a consulting firm, and executive vice president of the Olive Group.
-Howe also served as senior vice president and general counsel of Veridian Corporation, a publicly traded company that provided advanced technology services and solutions to the intelligence community, military, and homeland defense agencies.
+Howe also served as senior vice president and general counsel of Veridian Corporation, a publicly traded company that served the intelligence community, military, and homeland defense agencies.

 Before first transitioning to the corporate world, Howe was a partner at Steptoe & Johnson LLP, where his practice focused on aerospace law and transactions, government contracts law, litigation with an emphasis on high-technology procurement, and federal court civil and appellate litigation.
 He represented preeminent defense, aerospace, and information technology companies including Boeing, Hughes, McDonnell Douglas, and Motorola.
 Previously, he served as law clerk to Judge George E. MacKinnon of the United States Court of Appeals for the District of Columbia Circuit.